Skip to main content

 The longer game.

-Fifteen years of public-sector work leaves time for other things.
+Running companies across multiple countries leaves less time than it once did.
 Sport, service, a few places worth seeing.
 Some of what keeps me sharp.

 • Asokore Beckles in American football uniform, university squad